-Unlike ERP and other WMS systems, which track inventory by location, KnarrTek materials tracking solutions, which are based on the BellHawk software, track containers of material using license-plate-number container tracking methods.
-License-Plate-Number (LPN) container tracking methods.
-These methods are used by FedEx and UPS to track their parcels and envelopes.
+Unlike ERP and other WMS systems, which track inventory by location, KnarrTek's Inventory, asset and materials tracking solutions, which are based on the BellHawk software, track containers of material.
+These methods are used by FedEx and UPS to track their parcels.
 They are also the basis of the GS1 standard for tracking materials in the Global Supply Chain.

 The principle of container-based tracking is that a unique barcode or RFID tag is applied to the container at point of origin and then all the data about the contents of the container is entered once.
 Thereafter the container is tracked by scanning the barcode or RFID tag to record the new location of each container as it is moved.

-License-plate-number container tracking gets its name from the registry of motor vehicles, where they issue you with a license-plate for your new car or truck.
+Container-based-tracking is sometimes called License-Plate-Number (LPN) container tracking.
+LPN tracking gets its name from the registry of motor vehicles, where they issue you with a license-plate for your new car or truck.
 This license-plate has a state of issue and a set of letters and numbers that uniquely identify the vehicle, but otherwise do not contain any information about the vehicle.
 All that information is stored in an electronic database, where it is readily available.

 The same applies to license-plate-number tracking barcodes applied to containers in BellHawk.